The Bankrate promise

 Those are some of the highest-potential alternatives to cryptocurrency.

-While Bitcoin, for one, has rallied back hard following previous major declines, there’s no guarantee that it does so again, especially if it’s facing serious existential questions as countries ban the use of it and potentially the ability to even own it.
+While Bitcoin, for one, has rallied back hard following previous major declines, there’s no guarantee that it will do so again, especially if it’s facing serious existential questions as countries ban the use of it and potentially the ability to even own it.
 And that’s the kind of real risk that an investment can be destroyed by or profit from, if the reality is less severe than the expectation.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.